wso2-attic/ballerina-integrator/README.md

 enabled=true
 ```

-To start the ballerina services using the configuration file, run the following command
+To start the ballerina services using the configuration file, execute the following command:

 ```
    $ ballerina run --config mobile_bff/ballerina.conf mobile_bff